 fbpx

-Home > The Ohio Masonic Communities Blog > Helpful Tips > Senior Living 101: 5 Essential Questions to Ask When Exploring a Community
+Home > The Ohio Masonic Communities Blog > Senior Living > Senior Living 101: 5 Essential Questions to Ask When Touring a Community

-Senior Living 101: 5 Essential Questions to Ask When Exploring a Community
+Senior Living 101: 5 Essential Questions to Ask When Touring a Community

-Finding the right senior living community is a big decision, and the touring process can be overwhelming.
-Transitioning to a senior living community is a big move that requires thorough planning.
-The best way to ensure you find the perfect fit is to conduct research and schedule visits to several different locations.
+Finding the right senior living community is a big decision, and the touring process can feel overwhelming.
+Transitioning to a senior living community marks a major life change that requires thoughtful planning.
+To find the best fit, take time to research and schedule visits to several locations.
+Our Senior Living 101 essential questions guide can support your research.

-Touring a senior living community allows you to meet its staff and residents, see floorplan layouts and amenities, and ultimately decide whether it would be a great home for you or your loved one!
+When you tour a senior living community, you can meet staff and residents, explore floor plans and amenities, and ultimately decide if it feels like the right home for you or your loved one.

 5 Important Questions to Ask When Touring a Senior Living Community

-*Pro Tip: When you’re touring a prospective new residence for yourself or your loved one, the current residents are often your best resource.
-Ask them how they like living in their community.
-Take part in an activity that day and note the turnout and level of engagement.
+Pro Tip: When touring a prospective residence, talk to current residents—they are often your best resource.
+Ask how they like living there.
+If possible, join an activity and observe participation and engagement levels.

-Ask yourself these questions.
+Start by asking yourself a few key questions.
 Is the layout small or large?
-Do its features accommodate mobility challenges?
-Does the staff maintain the building’s cleanliness?
-Evaluating these core questions are the first step in deciding if the community could be a good fit for you.
+Do the features support mobility challenges?
+Does the staff maintain a clean environment?
+Evaluating these basics helps you decide if the community could be a good fit.

 • Can I decorate my space?